cloudinary-training/cld-intro-ruby/README.md

 1. Uncomment commands and run `ruby preset.rb` to exercise preset commands.
 1. Uncomment commands and run `ruby autoupload-fetch.rb` to exercise auto-upload and fetch commands.
 1. Uncomment commands and run `ruby manage.rb` to exercise management commands.
-1. Uncomment commands and run `ruby upload-for-transformatins.rb` to load assets used in transformation scripts.
+1. Uncomment commands and run `ruby upload-for-transformations.rb` to load assets used in transformation scripts.
 1. Uncomment commands and run `ruby optimize-transformation.rb` to exercise transformations that optimize.
 1. Uncomment commands and run `ruby aesthetics-transform.rb` to exercise transformations that enhance aesthetics.
 1. Uncomment commands and run `ruby named-transformation.rb` to exercise creating and using named transformations.